AngryCarrot789/FramePFX/README.md

 To run this, you just need to download this repo and also the ffmpeg's shared x64 libraries (https://github.com/BtbN/FFmpeg-Builds/releases/tag/latest, specifically  https://github.com/BtbN/FFmpeg-Builds/releases/download/latest/ffmpeg-master-latest-win64-gpl-shared.zip).
 You place all of the files in the bin folder (apart from the ffmpeg exes) into the bin folder of this project (FramePFX/Bin/Debug or Release depending on how you compiled it)

 And to drag videos into the editor, you drag and drop a video file to the top left "resource manager", and then drag one of those items into the timeline.
 Will soon support directly dropping a clip into the timeline

+## ViewModels/Models
+I tried to wrap all models with view models so that the app could still function moderately well even if it had no view models.
+However, view models still take a lot of big responsibilities of the models (e.g. firing the model events when view model properties change in order to force a re-render), and it also opens up the possibility for viewmodel-model desynchronisation which hopefully won't happen